-- identify the indicators of a child or young person who may be in need of protection - understand how a 'reasonable belief' is formed - make a report of a child or young person who may be in need of protection - comply with mandatory reporting obligations under child protection law and their legal obligations relating to criminal child abuse and grooming under criminal law.
+- identify the indicators of a child or young person who may be in need of protection - understand how a reasonable belief is formed - make a report of a child or young person who may be in need of protection - comply with mandatory reporting obligations under child protection law, and their legal obligations relating to child abuse and grooming under criminal law.

-Our school has also established internal processes to ensure that appropriate action is taken to respond to concerns about the wellbeing and/or safety of a student.
+Our school has also established additional internal procedures and processes to help ensure that appropriate action is taken to respond to concerns about the wellbeing and/or safety of a student.